 - Rare books (including antiques and collectibles, as well as out-of-print books)

 Retailer Barnes and Nobles takes the top position in this category, closely followed by Amazon-owned AbeBooks.
 AbeBooks has global coverage, but the majority of the book marketplaces are focused on the US, with only Germany’s ZVAB targeting any other region (incidentally, ZVAB is AbeBook’s brand in Germany).

 Community-driven online marketplaces

-Marketplaces with a strong community-driven atmosphere figure several times in the smaller product categories.
+Marketplaces with a strong community-driven atmosphere feature several times in the smaller product categories.
 Examples include:

 - Reverb, for musical instruments and related equipment.

 - Bandcamp, for bands to sell music and merchandise.

 These marketplaces work because they relate directly to hobbies and pastimes that people are passionate about and also meet a strong need to trade products that are collectible, esoteric, or simply hard to find.

 Two product categories that are in some ways similar are:

 - Collectibles & Antiques